 The Union Hotel in Flemington, New Jersey was once home to the 'trial of the century' when the jury and the global media stayed in its rooms while the Charles Lindbergh case was being tried nearby.
 While that was a boom time for the hotel and its restaurant, it couldn't sustain the momentum as the decades rolled on.
 It stopped renting out rooms in the 1970s, and the restaurant finally closed in 2008.

 The restaurant remained abandoned and ghostly for 16 years until, in September 2024, plans were unveiled to dramatically revamp and restore the hotel and the Flemington area.
-Under these new plans, the first floor of the Union Hotel will become a new restaurant, and the entire building will be joined to an adjacent pub.
-The two floors above the restaurant will then include guest rooms in the $6 million (£4.3 million) renovation.
+Under these new plans, the first floor of the Union Hotel will become a new restaurant, and the entire building will be joined to an adjacent pub, with guest rooms in the floors above.
+In summer 2025, it was announced that the boutique hotel would open before the end of the year as part of the Marriott Tribute collection and that it would pay homage to its history thanks to “nostalgic, Americana nods with original interior brick alongside contemporary, lively spaces”.

 The Village Inn was a Delaware institution at one point, loved by locals for over 60 years.
 The restaurant even won awards – this photo (taken in 2015 when it was long-since shuttered) shows a decaying sign on the side of the building, advertising that it was awarded 'Best Underrated Classic' by Best of Delaware (annual awards run by newspaper Delaware Today) in 2006.
 Unfortunately, that didn't stop the diner from closing soon after in 2008.